GoogleChrome/web.dev/src/site/content/en/blog/indexeddb/index.md

 ## Working with data {: #data }

-In this section, we describe how to create, read, update, and delete data.
+This section describes how to create, read, update, and delete data.
 These operations are all asynchronous, using promises where the IndexedDB API uses requests.
 This simplifies the API.
-Instead of listening for events triggered by the request, we can simply call `.then` on the database object returned from `idb.open` to start interactions with the database.
+Instead of listening for events triggered by the request, you can simply call `.then()` on the database object returned from `idb.open()` to start interactions with the database or `await` its creation.

 All data operations in IndexedDB are carried out inside a transaction.
 Each operation has this form: